Why Bunions Form

 - You can buy special splints for bunions, which help correct the deformity in the bone and prevent it from getting worse so that you won’t need surgery.

-- Maintain a balanced weight to prevent obesity, which is a problem that causes bunions.
+- Maintain a balanced weight to prevent obesity, which is on of the reasons why bunions form.

 How to Treat Bunions